Watson Foundation

 The Thomas J. Watson Foundation is a charitable trust formed 1961 in honor of former chairman and CEO of IBM, Thomas J. Watson.
-The Foundation's stated vision is to empower students “to expand their vision, test and develop their potential, and gain confidence and perspective to do so for others.”
 The Watson Foundation operates two programs, the Thomas J. Watson Fellowship and the Jeannette K. Watson Fellowship.

 The two programs were based in Providence and New York City, but in 2006 the two fellowships were united in New York.

-In 2018 the Watson Foundation celebrated its 50th Anniversary.
+In 2018 the Watson Foundation celebrated its 50th anniversary.
 The Foundation moved into its new offices in New York's Woolworth Building that same year.

 Thomas J. Watson Fellowship

 The Thomas J. Watson Fellowship is a grant that enables graduating seniors to pursue a year of independent study outside the United States.
-1968 was the Fellowship's first year, providing graduates with a year to "explore with thoroughness a particular interest, test their aspirations and abilities, view their lives and American society in greater perspective and, concomitantly, develop a more informed sense of international concern".
+1968 was the Fellowship's first year, providing graduates with a year to "explore with thoroughness a particular interest, test their aspirations and abilities, view their lives and American society in greater perspective and, concomitantly, develop a more informed sense of international concern."
 In 2018, the fellowship celebrated its 50th anniversary.
 In that time, over 42,000 students submitted applications, and nearly 2,000 fellowships were awarded, making the fellowship similarly selective to the Rhodes or Marshall Scholarships.
 Unlike those programs, only undergraduates in their senior year at 41 colleges are eligible to apply.

 Background

-The fellowship itself grants recipients money to spend one year traveling in pursuit of their projects.
+The fellowship grants awarded fellows a stipend to spend one year traveling in pursuit of their projects.
 Recipients are forbidden from reentering the United States and their home country for one year.
 Projects are not academically oriented, as the fellowship is intended to encourage exploration and new experiences rather than formal research.
-Currently the award is $36,000 per fellow or $46,000 for a fellow traveling with a spouse or dependent.
+Currently the award is $40,000 per fellow or $50,000 for a fellow traveling with a spouse or dependent.
 The stipend also provides student loan repayment for the duration of the fellowship.
 The Watson Foundation emphasizes that the grant is an investment in a person rather than a project.
 During their travels the Fellows remain unaffiliated with a college or university, instead planning and administering their projects themselves.
 They are barred from working on a paying job, and are discouraged from joining organized volunteer projects for substantial periods of time.

 Selection criteria

 Qualities sought in fellows include: Leadership, Imagination, Independence, Emotional Maturity, Courage, Integrity, Resourcefulness, and Responsibility.
-Institutions eligible to nominate Watson Fellows are 41 select small liberal arts colleges with an undergraduate population of fewer than 3,000 students:
+Institutions eligible to nominate Watson Fellows are 41 select small liberal arts colleges with an undergraduate population of fewer than 3,000 students.